Mariette Bosch

 Mariëtte Sonjaleen Bosch (1950 – 31 March 2001, later named Mariëtte Wolmarans) was a South African woman who was executed in Botswana on 31 March 2001.
 Bosch was convicted for the murder of Maria Magdalene "Ria" Wolmarans, both members of the white expatriate community in Gaborone, in June 1996.
-She was the first white woman to be executed in Botswana, and was the fourth woman to be hanged since the country's independence.
+She was the first white person to be executed in Botswana, and was the fourth woman to be hanged since the country's independence.
 Due to these two factors, the murder case received significant attention outside the country and was referred to as "Botswana's White Mischief".

 Background

 Mariette Bosch was the daughter of an affluent liquor store owner in South Africa, and with her husband Justin had moved to Gaborone, the capital of neighbouring Botswana, due to the latter country's lower crime rate and a bustling economy.
 The Boschs settled in Phakalane, a neighbourhood in Gaborone that was popular with affluent White South African expatriates and often referred to as "Little Sandton".
 Mariette became a member of the Gaborone Dutch Reformed Church and entered into high society, becoming friends with Ria Wolmarans and her husband, Marthinus "Tienie" Wolmarans.
 She had three children.

 In 1995, Justin Bosch died in an automobile accident.
 Shortly afterwards, Mariette Bosch and Tienie Wolmarans began having an affair.
 The Wolmarans had separated in 1993 but had moved back in together the following year, despite Tienie promising Bosch that he would divorce his wife.